steinshi/code-interview/readme.md

 Both parameters are JSON objects and are completely defined by the message’s publisher.
 Metadata is optional.

 __Cancelling subscriptions:__

 To delete the listeners you can call `GET /reset`.
 This will delete all subscriptions from all channels.

 ### Exercise - Part A
 The goal of this part is to create a REST endpoint to allow users to set up appointments.
 Users look for a provider with a specific specialty (e.g ‘Neurologist’, ‘Cardiologist’) and with availability for a certain date.
 They should receive a list of providers ordered by relevance, and should be able to select one and set up an appointment with them.

 Use the mock info under `/providers/providers.json` as your data source, but write your code such that it will be easy to switch this mock for an actual data source like a database / another HTTP endpoint.
 1. Create a REST server with the following endpoint:
-`GET /appointments?specialty=<SPECIALTY>&date=<DATE>&minScore=<SCORE>`
+   `GET /appointments?specialty=<SPECIALTY>&date=<DATE>&minScore=<SCORE>` which will return the matching results:

+   * **Threshold:** They should only get providers whose scores are matching that threshold <SCORE> (inclusive, if `minScore=9.0` then a provider with score 9.0 should be valid)
-  * They should only get providers that specialize in that specific specialty.
+   * **Specialty:** They should only get providers that specialize in that specific specialty.
 Specialty is not case sensitive.
-  * They should only get providers that have an availability in the specific time requested
+   * **Availability:** They should only get providers that are available in the specific time requested
-  * They should only get providers whose scores are at least <SCORE> (inclusive, if `minScore=9.0` then a provider with score 9.0 should return)
    * The providers should be ordered by score
-  * The endpoint should return an array of provider names according to the order defined above.
+* The endpoint should return an array of **provider names** according to the order defined above.
-  * If there are no suitable providers the endpoint should return an empty array.
+* If there are no suitable providers the endpoint should return an **empty array**.
 * If the user gave bad parameters, like a missing specialty or a bad date format (should be [milliseconds since epoch](https://currentmillis.com/?now#unix-timestamp)), the server should return a `400 (BAD REQUEST)` code.

-2. Create an endpoint to set up an appointment.
+2. Create an endpoint to set up an appointment:
 `POST /appointments`
-	`BODY: { “name”: string, “date”: date }`
+	`BODY: { “name”: string, “date”: date }`:
   * The server should validate that such an availability exists.
 If it doesn’t, the server should return `400 (BAD REQUEST)`.
   * If such an availability does exist, the server should:
   * Use the pubsub system to publish a new message to a channel called ‘newAppointments’.
 The message should contain a payload: `{“name”: string, “date”: date}`
   * Return  `200 (OK)` to the client.
 ### Exercise - Part B
 The goal of this part is to support changes by the providers.
 Your server should support:
-- Adding / removing providers
+- Adding / Updating providers
-- Changing providers’ time slots
+- Removing providers

 These changes are given to you asynchronously using the pubsub system.
-For this part, assume providers are identified by their name, there’s no duplicates in name.
-You should make sure your changes don’t create duplicates.
+For this part, as we said before, assume providers are identified by their name, there are no duplicates in name.
+You should support **'upserting'**, which means that if a name doesn't exist - add as new provider, if it does - update it.

-All the changes for the providers’ info should happen in memory, not on disk.
-Restarting your server should revert them.
+**All the changes for the providers’ info should happen in memory, not on disk.
+Restarting your server should revert them.**

 1. Subscribe to the channel called ‘addProvider’.
 The messages on this channel have a payload that’s a provider according to the object model described above.
 Your server should receive updates on this channel and add/update your data model according to the changes received.
 2. Subscribe to the channel called ‘deleteProvider’.
 The messages on this channel have a payload that looks like this: `{“name”: string}`.
 Your server should delete the provider according to the deletions received.
-3. Subscribe to the channel called ‘updateTimeslots’.
-The messages on this channel have a payload that looks like this: `{“name”: string, “availableDates”: [...]}`.
-Your server should update the available time slots according to the payload received.
-Notice - the dates received contain all available dates, there’s no need to merge the new info with the old one.

 ### Part C - Bonus (Not ordered by priority, feel free to choose)
 - Create a simple web interface that allows searching for providers and setting appointments according to part A.